 2. Recoating is a possibility with lacquer kitchen cabinets.

 If you catch your lacquer kitchen cabinets before they start to yellow or fade, then you can apply a new coat or two of finish to preserve their appearance.
 You’ll want to inspect the areas around your sink, stove, and countertop appliances about once per month to ensure the condition of the finish meets your expectations.
-There can be issues around the dishwasher as well if you use a heated drying cycle.\
+There can be issues around the dishwasher as well if you use a heated drying cycle.
+But don't worry, after recoating, you will have a brand new high gloss lacquer kitchen cabinet.

 3. It works with any type of cabinet.